Nicholas Higham: Professional service

+Higham served as president of the Society for Industrial and Applied Mathematics (SIAM) 2017–2018.

+Death

+Higham died on 20 January 2024 at the age of 62, after an 18 month struggle with a form of blood cancer.

 Awards and honours

 Higham's honours include the Alston S. Householder Award VI, 1987 (for the best PhD thesis in numerical algebra 1984–1987), the 1988 Leslie Fox Prize for Numerical Analysis, a 1999 Junior Whitehead Prize from the London Mathematical Society, a 2020 IMA Gold Medal, the 2019 Naylor Prize and Lectureship by the London Mathematical Society, the 2021 George Pólya Prize for Mathematical Exposition by the Society for Industrial and Applied Mathematics (SIAM), and the 2022 Hans Schneider Prize in Linear Algebra.
 Higham held a prestigious Royal Society Wolfson Research Merit Award (2003–2008).
 He was elected as a Fellow of the Royal Society in 2007 and as a ACM Fellow in 2020.
 In 2008 he was awarded the Fröhlich Prize in recognition of 'his leading contributions to numerical linear algebra and numerical stability analysis'.
 He was elected a Member of Academia Europaea in 2016.
 In 2022 he became Fellow of the Royal Academy of Engineering.

-Higham is a Fellow of the Institute of Mathematics and Its Applications, a Fellow of the Institute of Engineering and Technology, and a Fellow of the Society for Industrial and Applied Mathematics.
-He is also a Fellow of the Alan Turing Institute.
+Higham was a Fellow of the Institute of Mathematics and Its Applications, a Fellow of the Institute of Engineering and Technology, and a Fellow of the Society for Industrial and Applied Mathematics.
+He was also a Fellow of the Alan Turing Institute.